redis/jedis/README.md

 Jedis was conceived to be EASY to use and FULLY COMPATIBLE with the latest version of redis.

-Jedis is a WORK IN PROGRESS.

 ## What's still missing?
 - Sharding
 - Persistence control commands
 - Remote server control commands
-- The ZUNIONSTORE, ZINTERSTORE commands

 But stay close because things are going fast and all this will be implemented soon!